apache/submarine/README.md

 Submarine is a new subproject of Apache Hadoop.

-Submarine is a project which allows infra engineer / data scientist to run *unmodified* Tensorflow or PyTorch programs on YARN or Kubernetes.
+Submarine is a project which allows infra engineer / data scientist to run *unmodified* TensorFlow or PyTorch programs on YARN or Kubernetes.

 Goals of Submarine:
 - It allows jobs easy access data/models in HDFS and other storages.
-- Can launch services to serve Tensorflow/PyTorch models.
+- Can launch services to serve TensorFlow/PyTorch models.
-- Support run distributed Tensorflow jobs with simple configs.
+- Support run distributed TensorFlow jobs with simple configs.
 - Support run user-specified Docker images.
 - Support specify GPU and other resources.
-- Support launch tensorboard for training jobs if user specified.
+- Support launch TensorBoard for training jobs if user specified.
-- Support customized DNS name for roles (like tensorboard.$user.$domain:6006)
+- Support customized DNS name for roles (like TensorBoard.$user.$domain:6006)

 # Architecture